Big Bang nucleosynthesis in a weakly non-ideal plasma: Results

-account for the up-to-date observational data. \tab{tab1} shows that the calculated abundances are consistent with those of observations within the errors.
-The \nuc{He}{4} mass fraction, $Y_\text{p} = 0.2474$, does not differ from the SBBN prediction because it is decoupled at $T > T^{}_\text{tr}$ (i.e., at early times) and unaffected later by the transition to the weakly non-ideal plasma.
-Adopting the updated $S$-factor of $\mathrm{D}(\mathrm{p},\,\gamma)\nuc{He}{3}$~\cite{Iliadis:2016vkw,Marcucci:2015yla} in the SBBN results in the deuterium abundance, $\mathrm{D/H} = \Ex{2.493}{-5}$, which lies marginally outside the observational error boundaries given in Ref.\,\cite{Cooke:2017cwo}.
-However, the final deuterium abundance, $\mathrm{D/H} = \Ex{2.525}{-5}$, predicted in our model is slightly larger and gets closer to the central value of the observational data.
-For the \nuc{He}{3} abundance, difference between the SBBN result and ours is not large (see also \tab{tab1}) and the reason is that due to a large $Q$-value ($Q=5.493\unit{MeV}$), the $\nuc{He}{3}(\gamma,\,\mathrm{p})\mathrm{D}$ reaction stops before the temperature cools down to $T^{}_\text{tr}$.
+in comparison with the observational data and also the SBBN prediction.
+The \nuc{He}{4} mass fraction, $Y_\text{p} = 0.2474$, does not differ from the SBBN prediction because it is decoupled at $T > T^{}_\text{tr}$ (i.e. at early times) and unaffected later by the transition to the weakly non-ideal plasma.
+Adopting the updated $S$-factor of $\mathrm{D}(\mathrm{p},\,\gamma)\nuc{He}{3}$~\cite{Iliadis:2016vkw,Marcucci:2015yla} in the SBBN results in the deuterium abundance, $\mathrm{D/H} = 2.493\times10^{-5}$, which lies marginally outside the observational error boundaries \cite{Cooke:2017cwo}.
+However, the final deuterium abundance, $\mathrm{D/H} = 2.525\times10^{-5}$, predicted in our model is slightly larger and gets closer to the central value of the observational data.
+For the \nuc{He}{3} abundance, the difference between the SBBN result and ours is not large (see also \tabl{tab1}), and the reason is that due to a large $Q$-value ($Q=5.493\unit{MeV}$), the $\nuc{He}{3}(\gamma,\,\mathrm{p})\mathrm{D}$ reaction stops before the temperature cools down to $T^{}_\text{tr}$.
 However the distorted photon distribution in our model makes this destructive process of \nuc{He}{3} reactivated at $T \leq T^{}_\text{tr}$.
-Both the \nuc{He}{3} abundances predicted by SBBN and our model are obtained safely below the observational upper limit of $ (1.1 \pm 0.2)\times 10^{-5}$.
-Finally the \nuc{Li}{7} abundance, which is the major concern of this study, is predicted as $\nuc{Li}{7}/\mathrm{H} = \Ex{1.677}{-10}$ that is in remarkable agreement with the observed value\,\cite{Sbordone:2010zi}.
-Right after the transition, the enhanced reaction rate of $\mathrm{D}(\gamma,\mathrm{n})\nuc{H}{1}$ produces more neutrons that increase \nuc{Li}{7}/H through the reaction of $\nuc{Be}{7}(\mathrm{n,\,p})\nuc{Li}{7}$ (see the bumps in the abundance curves right below the transition temperature in \fig{fig2}).
+Both the \nuc{He}{3} abundances predicted by SBBN and our model are obtained safely below the observational upper limit of $(1.1 \pm 0.2)\times 10^{-5}$.
+Finally the \nuc{Li}{7} abundance, which is the major concern of this study, is predicted as $\nuc{Li}{7}/\mathrm{H} = 1.677\times10^{-10}$ and is in remarkable agreement with the observed value\,\cite{Sbordone:2010zi}.
+Right after the transition, the enhanced reaction rate of $\mathrm{D}(\gamma,\mathrm{n})\nuc{H}{1}$ produces more neutrons, which increase \nuc{Li}{7}/H through the reaction of $\nuc{Be}{7}(\mathrm{n,\,p})\nuc{Li}{7}$ (see the bumps in the abundance curves right below the transition temperature in \fig{fig4}).
 However, as time goes by, the reaction $\nuc{Li}{7}(\mathrm{p,\,\alpha})\nuc{He}{4}$ continues to destroy \nuc{Li}{7} until equilibrated.
 (Although the photo-disintegration of \nuc{Li}{7} is enhanced after the transition, $\nuc{Li}{7}(\mathrm{p,\,\alpha})\nuc{He}{4}$ still dominates the \nuc{Li}{7} destruction.)
-Therefore, the significant reduction of the final abundance of \nuc{Li}{7} in our calculation compared to that in the SBBN comes from the more destruction of \nuc{Be}{7}, due to the enhanced rates of $\nuc{Be}{7}(\mathrm{n,\,p})\nuc{Li}{7}$ and $\nuc{Be}{7}(\gamma,\,\alpha)\nuc{He}{3}$ after the transition, which eventually decays to \nuc{Li}{7} via electron capture (see \fig{fig2}).
+Therefore, the significant reduction of the final abundance of \nuc{Li}{7} in our calculation compared with that in the SBBN comes from the further destruction of \nuc{Be}{7}, due to the enhanced rates of $\nuc{Be}{7}(\mathrm{n,\,p})\nuc{Li}{7}$ and $\nuc{Be}{7}(\gamma,\,\alpha)\nuc{He}{3}$ after the transition, which eventually decays to \nuc{Li}{7} via electron capture (see \fig{fig4}).